carnival77/DevOps_Docker/README.md

 Your docker-compose file should contain:
 5 services:
- poll:
- build your poll image and redirect port 5000 of the host to the port 80 of the image.
+poll: build your poll image and redirect port 5000 of the host to the port 80 of the image.
- redis:
- use an existing image of redis and open port 6379
+redis: use an existing image of redis and open port 6379
- worker:
- build your worker image.
+worker: build your worker image.
- db:
- representing the database that will be used by the apps.
-You must use an existing image of postgres.
+db: representing the database that will be used by the apps.
+You must use an existing image of postgres. result:build your result image and redirect port 5001 of the host to the port 80 of the image.
- result:
- build your result image and redirect port 5001 of the host to the port 80 of the image.

 3 networks:
- poll-tier to allow poll to communicate with redis
- result-tier to allow result to communicate with db
- back-tier to allow worker to communicate with redis and db 1 volume:
+poll-tier to allow poll to communicate with redis result-tier to allow result to communicate with db back-tier to allow worker to communicate with redis and db

+1 volume:
- db-data will make the database data persistent, if the container dies.
+db-data will make the database data persistent, if the container dies.